Sneha-CR/Bank_Loan_Analysis/README.md

-# 🏦 Bank Loan Analysis - Data Analyst Portfolio Project
+# 🏦 Bank Loan Application Analysis - Data Analyst Portfolio Project

 This project showcases an end-to-end **Bank Loan Analysis** using SQL Server for querying and Power BI for visualization.
 It aims to analyze loan data to extract actionable insights for better decision-making in financial services.